The Blockchain Streaming Revolution is Coming

 Money becomes fluid – or in other words “streamable”.
 Like the streaming revolution in audio-visual media, streaming money will grant users new and unexpected freedoms.

-What’s more, the rise of a new medium of exchange is allowing the creation of entirely new kinds of product.
+What’s more, the rise of a new medium of exchange is allowing the creation of entirely new kinds of products.

 The potential efficiencies for everyone are huge.
 For example, adding programmable conditions to transactions might allow companies to automatically pay tax as they do business.
 Moreover, because money could flow continuously along the channel in either direction, there is no reason an automatic network couldn’t handle a complex system of deductions and rebates.

-YouTube, Spotify, Netflix, Snapchat – so many of the tech giants that have sprung up in the last two decades are a product in advances in streaming technology.
+YouTube, Spotify, Netflix, Snapchat – so many of the tech giants that have sprung up in the last two decades are a product of advances in streaming technology.

 The new streaming revolution is coming.
 The big start-ups of the next two decades are yet to come.